 Early in the year £2000 was transferred to the charity and they were able to start work immediately in July on building much-needed latrines for Mpiriggwa C/U Primary School (see photos below).
 At the A440 concert a further £1400 was passed on which will be used to replace the water tank at Myanzi Prison.

-It was decided that our Church Charity Project for 2017 is Alzheimer's Research UK
+It was decided that our Church Charity Project for 2018 is Christian Blind Mission.